THE 10 SPOKE PAGE

 Wheel Spoke Design Valve Stem Location Lug Nut hole design Notes

-version 1 tapered on rim countersunk 1960s version w/ Part No.
+version 1 tapered on rim countersunk 1967 version w/ Part No. *

-version 3 tapered between spokes countersunk1970s version
+version 3 tapered between spokes countersunk CS Wheel Co / 1970s version

-version 4 tapered on rimflat face
+version 4 tapered on rimflat face CS Wheel Co / Branda / Mid- 1980s version

-version 5 tapered between spokesflat face
+version 5 tapered between spokesflat face CS Wheel Co / Branda / Early 1990s version

 This wheel is listed on the chart above as "version 4.
 The spokes have a slight taper to them and the valve stem is on the rim.
 The holes for the lug nuts have a flat surface.